mjakuipers/TULIP-DevBoard/README.md

 **ONLY USE THE .UF2 VERSION FOR THE DEVBOARD!**

 Some users with a Mac as their host computer have reported issues with the uSD card.
-It works fine on the TULIp itself, but refuse to connect to the host PC as a drive.
+It works fine on the TULIP itself, but refuse to connect to the host PC as a drive while in the TULIP.
 The solution is to format the to the ExFAT format using the official SD CArd Formatting software available at https://www.sdcard.org/downloads/formatter/

 **TULIP4041 Quick Start**